 1. Online Store > Themes > Customize on your active theme

-2. Navigate to a product page template
+2. Navigate to a product page template (or create a new template for specific product types)

-4. Use built-in blocks where available: Collapsible Tab (for descriptions, FAQs, specs), Image (for trust badges), Custom Content (for shipping notes), Liquid (for advanced custom HTML)
+4. Use built-in blocks where available: Collapsible Tab (for descriptions, FAQs, specs), Image (for trust badges), Custom Content (for shipping notes), Liquid (for custom HTML)